socketsupply/sockets.sh/src/docs/faq.md

 P2P features allow a developer to create apps where users can communicate directly, without the Cloud.
 It doesn’t require any servers at all, and even works when users are offline.
-These features are optional, they are NOT turned on by default and won't interupt or conflict with your existing architecture or services.
+These features are optional, they are NOT turned on by default and won't interrupt or conflict with your existing architecture or services.